Samanthadon/Data-Engineering-Assessment/readme.md

   - Depending on downstream architecture, this may be the case

 ## Usage
-How the Lambda function is invoked
+The Order Processing Lambda function is invoked via an S3 bucket notification occuring at Object Creation for any .csv file in the [input bucket](#inputs)

 ## Requirements
 Install requirements